rwilliams/jrubywiki/InYourRegion.md

 In return, the JRuby community will help you fulfill the role of JRuby Delegate, providing speaking tips, presentation material, demos, and more.
 There's no requirement to start doing conferences, of course; we really just want folks that can help new JRubyists feel comfortable.
 And of course the JRuby community and the core team are always standing by to assist you.

-Note that you can also include your Github information (using @ as in @headius) if you'd prefer not to publicize your email here.
+Note that you can also include your Github or Twitter (or other) information if you'd prefer not to publicize your email here.
 Just make sure there's a way for folks to contact you, and we're all good!

 Welcome to the JRuby Community!